-Have you ever found it hard to show compassion to others when you don’t think they deserve it?
+Is it hard to showing compassion to others when you don’t think they deserve it?
 I know it sounds wrong.
-As a Christians, you are required to show grace to others.
-You have to love those who hate you, forgive those who has done wronged you, spitefully use you and so forth.
-Jesus Christ did it, and you’re an imitation of Him.
+Especially as a Christian right?
+We are required to show grace to others.
+We are to love those who hate us and forgive those who have done us wrong.
+Christ did it, and you are an imitation of Him.

-But what happens in the split second when you’ve been wronged, and you’re angry and hurting?
-Do you choose to show compassion towards that individual?
+But what happens in the split second when you’ve been wronged, and you’re angry and hurt?
+Is it your first thought to show compassion?
 Of course not.
-And be honest, you don’t think about what the person might be going through at the moment to cause them to treat you that way.
+And be honest, you don’t often think about what the person may be going through at the moment to cause them to treat you like that.
 You don’t reflect on their past or how someone might have hurt them, so it has a stronghold on their behavior.
 You don’t think about how much they are hurting on the inside.
 How their environment is dictating their attitude.
-Your mind does not go into that depth when your feelings are hurt, or your heart has been broken.
+Your mind does not go as deep when your feelings are hurt, or heart is broken.

 Did you enjoy this post?
 Share it with someone.
 You never know what a person might be going through.
 An act as simple as sharing a post can be a blessing in their lives.